mjsheikh/blog/content/post/Final_report.md

 **Mentors** : Chris Rackauckas, Kanav gupta, Yingbo Ma <br>
 **Project** : ***<u>[Discretizations of Partial Differential Equations](https://drive.google.com/file/d/1-eGbu8bG8GkSOYYZfApMCppYqQvuPteF/view)</u>***

 Greetings to everyone!
 Finally my journey through various walks of GSoC'21, starting from preps to application, acceptance and ultimately gettings things done in sync with my proposal has came to end.
-Big thanks to my mentors, especially <u>[**Chris Rackauckas**](https://chrisrackauckas.com/)</u> for deciding to commit with me on this project, engaging in insightful discussions and providing his inputs at several pivotal instances.
-I came in with little idea about the SciML org and will be walking out with a really comprehensive knowledge about <u>[**DiffEqOperators.jl**](https://github.com/SciML/DiffEqOperators.jl)</u>, one of the many awesome and state-of-the-art packages that the organization has developed over the years which prove to be miles ahead in terms of performance in comparison to many other commercially popular tools in the domain of scientific computing.s
+Big thanks to my mentors, especially <u>[**Chris Rackauckas**](https://chrisrackauckas.com/)</u> for deciding to commit with me on this project, engaging in insightful discussions and providing his inputs at several pivotal instances.In retrospect, I came in with little idea about the SciML org and will be walking out with a really comprehensive knowledge about <u>[**DiffEqOperators.jl**](https://github.com/SciML/DiffEqOperators.jl)</u>, one of the many awesome and state-of-the-art packages that the organization has developed over the years which prove to be miles ahead in terms of performance in comparison to many other commercially popular tools in the domain of scientific computing.s

 #### **Summary of Things Done**
 My work can be summarized to lie under two categories : <br>